 To analyze FTIR data, both direct spectra analysis and statistical tools can be used.
-In spite of its importance, direct analysis of IR spectra is difficult and subjective, so multivariate statistical tools are widely used instead to study metabolomics data (43,44).
+In spite of its importance, Since the direct analysis of the IR spectra, although important, is difficult and subjective, so multivariate statistical tools analyses are widely used instead to study metabolomics data. , such as IR spectra of biological samples (43,44).
 One of the most commonly used tools is principal component analysis (PCA), which is an unsupervised model, so it does not require an initial knowledge about the samples (43,45).
 PCA reduces thousands of variables characteristic of a spectrum to a few principal components and is used as an exploratory tool that groups samples according to shared similarities (43,46).
 The results of a PCA can be presented in the form of score and loadings plots; score plots present the separation of groups observed in the samples, while loadings plots indicate variables that are responsible for the discrimination (44,46).
 After the samples are analyzed with an unsupervised model, other statistical methods can be applied, such as partial least square - discriminant analysis (PLS-DA).
-This is a supervised model, meaning that an initial knowledge about the samples is required (e.g. cancer cells vs. normal cells) and can be used if the discrimination provided by PCA is insufficient (43,44,47).
-After the use of appropriate multivariate analysis tools, it is possible to create quantitative and qualitative classification models that make analysis of spectroscopic data more objective and, in some cases, almost automatic.
+This is a supervised model, meaning that an initial knowledge about discrimination provided by PCA is insufficient (43,44,47).
+After the use of appropriate multivariate analysis tools, it is possible to create quantitative and qualitative classification models that make analysis of spectroscopic data approach more objective and, in some cases, almost automatic.

-1.4 Cell lines for in vitro study of cancer
+3. Cell lines for in vitro study of cancer

 Cells are composed by several macromolecules, such as proteins, lipids, nucleic acids and carbohydrates (24).
 Therefore, the study of cells can provide a great deal of information regarding metabolic processes and absence or presence of disease (48).

 Human cancer-derived cell lines are considered an important asset in biomedical research among the other tools of studying cancer.
 Since they offer an almost unlimited source of cells, are relatively easy to work with, exhibit a high degree of homogeneity and provide consistent and reproducible results, cancer cell lines have become the most used experimental model to study cancer.
 Furthermore, the use of cancer cell lines evades ethical issues that are associated with the use of animal and human tissues (49,50).

 Cancer cell lines are widely used to study the biology of cancer and in the development and testing of anticancer drugs, and many of the results that are obtained with cell lines are extrapolated to human cancers in vivo (51-55).
-The most commonly used approaches for the study of cells rely on staining procedures, which can be expensive, timeconsuming and potentially cause harmful effects on the cells (56).
-Therefore, new approaches to study cell lines, such as FTIR spectroscopy, have emerged in the last years, showing promising results (36,41,57).
+The most commonly used approaches for the study of cells rely on staining procedures, which can be expensive, time-consuming and potentially cause harmful effects on the cells (56).
+Therefore, new approaches to study cell lines, mainly such as FTIR spectroscopy, have emerged in the last years, showing promising results (36,41,57).

-1.5 FTIR spectroscopy applied to cancer cell lines
+4. FTIR spectroscopy applied to cancer cell lines